BiGCAT-UM/BLAST-OER/comparing.md

 * Identity: A residue is exactly the same (either nucleotide or amino acid)
-* Conservation: An amino acid is replaced by another amino acid that preserves the physicochemical properties of the original residue (for nucleotides, conservation has no meaning, as due to the triplett code translation, two DNA/RNA residues can only be identical or not for the meaning of the code)
+* Conservation: An amino acid is replaced by another amino acid that preserves the physicochemical properties of the original residue (for nucleotides, conservation has no meaning, as due to the triplet code translation, two DNA/RNA residues can only be identical or not for the meaning of the code)
 * Similarity: The resulting extent to which sequences are related, based on identity and conservation.

 For conservation, the group to which an amino acid belongs is important (basic, acidic,